mdornseif/dotfiles/README.markdown

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

+You also might want to set zsh as your default shell: `chsh -s /bin/zsh`.

 ## topical

 Everything's built around topic areas.
 If you're adding a new area to your